Forfun

 In 2013, they released the DVD Forfun ao Vivo no Circo Voador, recorded on December 20, 2012, and which counted with guest appearances by their friends from Dibob, Toni Garrido of Cidade Negra and Dead Fish vocalist Rodrigo Lima.
 The DVD contains three studio tracks recorded as extras: "Ahorita", "Malícia" and "Terra de Cego".

 Their final studio album, Nu, came out in 2014.
 The following year they announced they would be ceasing their activities; Rodrigo Costa would elaborate in a 2019 interview that the major reason of the band's end was that he was veering from their initial "left-wing ideals", causing a rift between him and his colleagues.
 In 2016, Cutrim, Isensee and Christ formed a new project, Braza, and alongside former members of Dibob and Ramirez, Costa founded the group Tivoli.

 In 2022, they released the DVD Forfun ao Vivo na Fundição, originally recorded on December 12, 2015, at the last show of their farewell tour.

+After nine years, on December 6, 2023, the band and its members announced on their social media the return of Forfun for the Nós tour, with shows scheduled for August 2024 in the cities of São Paulo and Rio de Janeiro.

+In 2025, the band was announced as an act at the second edition of the itinerant festival I Wanna Be Tour, performing on August 23 in Curitiba and on August 30 in São Paulo.
+In addition to the festival, they also held a special show celebrating the 20th anniversary of the album Teoria Dinâmica Gastativa in Rio de Janeiro on September 26, featuring special guests CPM 22, Dead Fish, Lucas Silveira, and Di Ferrero.